ChatClue/ChatClue/tools/README.md

 ### robot

 - **Purpose**: Contains tool definitions specifically designed to control a robotic entity (e.g., PiCar-X).
 - **Relation to PiCar-X Client**: The functions in the `tools/robot` directory are aligned with the `examples/picarx/` client example.
 The client example listens to a WebSocket connection created by a broadcaster in the main application.
-When tool functions like `move_forward` or `turn_left` are invoked, they send commands over this WebSocket, which the PiCar-X client then listens to and executes.
+When tool functions like are invoked, they send commands over this WebSocket, which the PiCar-X client then listens to and executes.

 This is only an example.
 But, if you have a picarx, it should work as expected if you run the `examples/picarx/client.py` script on your programmable car's RaspberryPi.

+### video

+- **Purpose**: Handles video image analysis.
+This is part of the main application.